-Joseph McDowell, Charles' father, emigrated from Ireland to the United States in about 1730.
+Joseph McDowell, Charles's father, emigrated from Ireland to the United States around 1730.
 Charles McDowell was born in Winchester, Virginia.
-After a residence of several years in Pennsylvania, he settled first in Winchester, Virginia, and subsequently at Quaker Meadows on the Catawba River, North Carolina.
-His family is distinguished from that of his cousin John by the name of the "Quaker Meadow McDowells."
-260
+After residing in Pennsylvania for several years, he settled first in Winchester, Virginia, and subsequently at Quaker Meadows on the Catawba River in North Carolina.
+His family is distinguished from that of his cousin John by the name of the "Quaker Meadow McDowells."232